Syntax and Semantics of Cedille: Classification Rules

 It may worry some readers that we have: \begin{observation} There are typable terms $t$ which fail to normalize. \end{observation}

 Defining \verb|Top| to be $\{\absu{\lambda}{x}{x} \simeq \absu{\lambda}{x}{x}\}$, we may assign \verb|Top| to any closed term \verb|t|, including non-normalizing ones.
-In our annotated syntax, we write \verb|β{t}|.
-Even without this, the presence of $\delta$ in combination with $\phi$ allows us to type non-normalizing terms assuming an erased argument $x$ of type $\{ \textit{tt} \simeq \textit{ff} \}$ for Church-encoded booleans \textit{tt} and \textit{ff}.
-For example, $\delta\ x$ has type \verb|{λ x . x ≃ λ x . x x}|, and with $\phi$ we can use this to type $\Omega$ by changing the typed term \verb|id · True id|, where \verb|True| is \verb|∀ X : ★ .
-X ➔ X|.
-But failure of normalization does not impinge on Theorem~\ref{thm:consis}.
-Extensional Martin-L\"of type theory (MLTT) is also non-normalizing, for a very similar reason, but fact does not contradict its logical soundness~\cite{dybjer16}.
+In our annotated syntax, we write \texttt{\(\beta\)\{t\}}.
+Even without this, the presence of \(\varphi\) allows us to type non-normalizing terms assuming an erased argument \(x\) of type \(\{\absu{\lambda}{x}{x} \simeq \absu{\lambda}{x}{x\ x}\}\) by changing the type of the term \(\texttt{id}\ \cdot \texttt{True}\ \texttt{id}\), where \texttt{True} is \(\abs{\forall}{X}{\star}{X \to X}\).
+This would allow us to give the type \texttt{True} to \(\Omega = (\absu{\lambda}{x}{x\ x})\ \absu{\lambda}{x}{x\ x}\).
+In general, we can use any inconsistent assumption to do this, and in the presence of \(\delta\) that includes all equations between two terms that are B\"ohm-separable.
+But, failure of normalization does not impinge on Theorem~\ref{thm:consis}.
+Extensional Martin-L\"of type theory (MLTT) is also non-normalizing, for a very similar reason, but this fact does not contradict its logical soundness~\cite{dybjer16}.
 In CDLE, the guarantees one gets about the behavior of terms are expressed almost entirely in their types.
-If the types are weak, then not much is guaranteed; but stronger types can guarantee properties like normalization.
+If the types are weak, then not much is guaranteed; but stronger types can guarantee properties like normalization, as demonstrated by the following theorem: